M-Gustuf/darkflow-person-TX2/README.md

 This project began at Sep, 2018, and are expected to complete at Jan, 2019.

+This project is supported by SJTU Student Innovation Center.

 ## Dependencies

 Python3, tensorflow 1.0, numpy, opencv 3, darkflow.